erawn/Digital-Workshop-For-Artists-2020/Project 1 - Introduction to Processing.md

 If there's ever a function you don't understand, you'll probably find in the [documentation here](https://processing.org/reference/).

 Now- create!
-Try different shapes and parameters (find them in the documentation above).
+Try different shapes and parameters (find them in the documentation above), experiment with color and composition.
+Have fun! (it's the most important part).

 ### Each week you'll post your progress.
 Due 4/24 in-Class.